 If you’re a resident of South Carolina and you’re struggling with student loan debt, you may be feeling overwhelmed and unsure of what to do.
 As a bankruptcy attorney in the state, I understand the challenges that come with dealing with student loan debt, and I want to help you understand your options.

-One of the first things to understand is that student loan debt is generally not dischargeable in bankruptcy.
+One of the first things to understand is that student loan debt is generally not dischargeable or cancelled in bankruptcy.
 This means that if you file for bankruptcy, you will still be responsible for paying off your student loans.
 However, this doesn’t mean that bankruptcy is off the table entirely.
 In some cases, bankruptcy can provide relief from other forms of debt, such as credit card debt or medical bills, which can free up more money to put towards your student loans.
 In addition, Chapter 13 bankruptcy can help a debtor have a three to five year reprieve from having to pay student loans.
 Please note that the individual would still be responsible for the student loan debt after the Chapter 13 is discharged or dismissed.
 However a Chapter 13 could allow time for a person to not have to pay the student loan debt over this period of time.

 Another option to consider is consolidating your student loans.
 This can help to simplify your monthly payments and potentially lower your interest rates.
 You can consolidate your loans through the federal government’s Direct Consolidation Loan program, or through a private lender.